KES 100,000 take-home

 Employee Contribution Rate

-This table outlines the NSSF deductions breakdown for earnings above the ceiling.
-Amounts beyond KES 43,000 face no further NSSF charge.
+This table outlines the NSSF deductions breakdown.
+Pensionable pay above KES 108,000 faces no further NSSF charge, capping the employee share at KES 6,480.
 It aids in net pay computation for high earners Kenya on a middle class salary Kenya.

 Housing Levy Deductions

-The Affordable Housing Levy (1.5% of gross salary, both employee + employer) deducts KES 1,500 from KES 100,000 salary per Finance Act 2023.
-This 1.5% housing levy started in August 2023.
+The Affordable Housing Levy (1.5% of gross salary, both employee + employer) deducts KES 1,500 from a KES 100,000 salary.
+The 1.5% housing levy began under the Finance Act 2023 and now runs under the Affordable Housing Act, 2024.
 It aims to fund affordable housing projects in Kenya.

 Employees pay 1.5% of their gross salary, matched by employers.
 For a KES 100,000 salary, the calculation is simple: 1.5% × 100,000 = KES 1,500 employee share.
 Employers add another KES 1,500, making the total levy KES 3,000 monthly.

-The Supreme Court validated this levy after initial legal challenges.
+After the original levy was challenged in court, it was re-enacted through the Affordable Housing Act, 2024.
 The Kenya Revenue Authority (KRA) handles collection through the PAYE system.
 It appears clearly on your salary slip Kenya as a statutory deduction.

 This deduction reduces your take-home pay on a KES 100,000 salary.
 Check your payslip deductions to confirm the housing levy Kenya amount.
 It applies to all formal employees, impacting net salary Kenya calculations.